Climate change in South Korea

-Climate change in South Korea has led to extreme weather events in South Korea that affects: social, economy, industry, culture, and many other sectors.
+Climate change has led to extreme weather events in South Korea that affects: social, economy, industry, culture, and many other sectors.
 South Korea is experiencing changes in climate parameters.
 Such parameters include annual temperature, rainfall amounts, and precipitation.

 The most distinct climate change predicted for South Korea is an increase in the range of temperature fluctuation throughout the four seasons.
 The number of record minimum temperature days has decreased rapidly.
 The maximum precipitation during the summer has increased.
 The increased possibility for new types of strong weather damage evokes the seriousness and the urgency of climate change.
 To quickly adapt to climate change, the South Korean government began an effort to reduce greenhouse gas emissions.
 They are one step closer to having a low-carbon based socio-economic nation.

 Industrialization and the increase in population have produced various pollutants and greenhouse gases, which are anthropogenic factors for climate change.
 In 2017 South Korea was the world's 7th largest emitter of carbon emissions and the 5th largest per capita.